UdhavPawar/TypeRacerBot/README.md

 https://user-images.githubusercontent.com/28740403/162593498-32e26174-5e7f-463b-875e-bd325b755713.mov

-> note: you manipulate bot's typing speed by updating it's typing [delay](https://github.com/UdhavPawar/TypeRacerBot/blob/master/bot.py#L35)
+> note: you can manipulate bot's typing speed by updating it's typing [delay](https://github.com/UdhavPawar/TypeRacerBot/blob/master/bot.py#L35) [Default: 200+ WPM]

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change/fix.